On October 23, 2018, the Mega Millions lottery jackpot was 1.6 billion dollars, making it one of the largest lottery jackpots in history.

 “Deal,” I reply.

-It’s so fun to dream about what you could do with 1.6 billion dollars.
-It’s a sum so large, it’s hard to know what that really translates to in terms of purchasing power.
+Dreaming about what you could do with 1.6 billion dollars is so fun.
+It’s a sum so large that it’s hard to know what that really translates to in terms of purchasing power.
 CNBC actually ran an article about it.
-For reference, you could by one of Richard Branson’s islands, 118 Bugatti’s or to put in terms we might be able to understand, send 2,544 students to Harvard for four years.
+For reference, you could buy one of Richard Branson’s islands, 118 Bugatti’s, or in terms we might be able to understand, send 2,544 students to Harvard for four years.

 My fellow interns and I discuss the trips we would like to take.
 I can feel the warm sands of Bora Bora calling my name already.
 I’d also like to take the Four Seasons around the world vacation.
 We dream of boats and cars and fancy, beautiful self-indulgence.